 Residents and their guests are expected to conduct themselves in a respectful and considerate manner at all times.
 Inappropriate and/or disruptive behavior is defined as any behavior, verbal or physical, which disrupts or is detrimental to the environment and/or its occupants.
 Such behavior may include, but is not limited to, lewd or offensive comments and/or behavior, use of profanity, shouting or loud noise, pranks, damage or destruction of personal or university property, creation and/or contribution to situations which may be harmful or otherwise detrimental to others, and/or aggressive behavior.
 Residents are obligated to remove themselves from any situation where a violation is occurring.
 Residents present during a violation of the Residential Policies or Procedures and/or the Student Code of Conduct could be held responsible for that violation.

-Outside antennas for TV’s are not allowed.
-TV’s, computers, radios, hair dryers, shavers, clocks, and stereos are permitted.
-All students should keep any electrical equipment or appliances at least one inch off the floor.
-Extension cords of any kind may not be used in residence halls/apartments.
+All students should keep any electrical equipment or appliances at least one inch off the floor, and must unplug appliances other than televisions, computers, and refrigerators when the room is unoccupied.
 Power strips and surge protectors are acceptable for room use provided they have some type of circuit breaker or reset switch in their design.
-Flat or curling irons, blow dryers, hot rollers, and clothing irons must be unplugged from the wall when the room is unoccupied.
 Receptacle splitters or expanders are also acceptable provided they plug in directly into the wall receptacle.